JetBrains/kotlin/samples/gitchurn/README.md

 # GIT frequency analyzer

 This example shows how one could perform statistics on Git repository. libgit2 is required for this to work (`apt-get install libgit2-dev`).

-To build use `./build.sh` script without arguments (or specify `TARGET` variable if cross-compiling).
-You also may use Gradle to build this sample: `../gradlew build`.
+To build use `../gradlew build`.

-To run use
+To run use `../gradlew run`.

-    ./GitChurn.kexe <path-to-some-git-repo>
+To change run arguments, change property runArgs in gradle.propeties file or pass `-PrunArgs="../../"` to gradle run.

+Alternatively you can run artifact directly

+    ./build/konan/bin/GitChurn/GitChurn.kexe ../../

 It will print most frequently modified (by number of commits) files in repository.